OfficeDev/office-js-docs-pr/docs/reference/manifest/overriddenbyribbonapi.md

 ---
 title: OverriddenByRibbonApi element in the manifest file
-description: 'Learn how to specify that a custom tab, group, control, or menu item shouldn't appear when it is also part of a custom contextual tab.' ms.date: 01/29/2021
+description: Learn how to specify that a custom tab, group, control, or menu item shouldn't appear when it is also part of a custom contextual tab. ms.date: 01/29/2021
 localization_priority: Normal
 ---